swiftlang/swift/docs/SIL.rst

     // This block is also live, but since we do not return %0, we must insert a
     // destroy_value to cleanup %0.
     //
-    // NOTE: The copy_value/destroy_value here is redundent and can be removed by
+    // NOTE: The copy_value/destroy_value here is redundant and can be removed by
     // the optimizer.
 The author left it in for illustrative purposes.
     %1 = copy_value %0 : $Klass
     destroy_value %0 : $Klass